Seed Viability & How To Store Your Garden Seeds

 Estimated Seed Viability Timeframes

 Let’s get straight to the point.
-Below, you will find various common seeds and their estimated shelf life.
+Below, you will find common seeds and their estimated shelf lives.

-These estimates assume the seeds are well cared for in proper condition.
-See a little bit further on for seed storage tips.
+These estimates assume that the seeds are well cared for and have been stored under proper conditions.
+For seed storage tips, see further down.

 Vegetable Seed Viability